 Step 1.
-Press Windows key + R to invoke the Run dialog box.
+Press Win + R to invoke the Run dialog box.
 Type in “cmd” and press OK.
 Then type “ipconfig” and press Enter.
 Now you can see a group of IP addresses, of which the IPv4 address is the one you need.

 Step 2.
 Then type “query user” to see the username.

-What is Microsoft Remote Desktop?
-This article introduces to you in detail the basic meaning, working principle, features, functions, usefulness, advantages and disadvantages, security issues and safe use of RDP.
+What is RDP?
+This article introduces to you in detail the basic meaning, working principle, features, functions, usefulness, advantages and disadvantages, security issues, and safe use of RDP.
 It also introduces the operation steps of RDP so that you can better use it in daily life and work.
 In addition, you should use RDP safely, so that you can achieve remote control while further protecting your personal privacy and related data.